rubensworks/fetch-sparql-endpoint.js/README.md

   directPost: false,
   // A SPARQL query parser used by the endpoint fetcher to detect query types.
-  sparqlQueryParser: new SparqlParser({ lexerConfig: { positionTracking: 'onlyOffset' }}), });
+  sparqlQueryParser: new SparqlParser({ lexerConfig: { positionTracking: 'onlyOffset' }}),
+  // Setting this flag to false will make the parser not throw an error if unknown versions are encountered.
+  parseUnsupportedVersions: false,
+});
 ```